-Providers who request Prior Authorization for services and/or procedures may request to review the criteria used to make the final decision.
+Providers who request prior authorization for services and/or procedures may request to review the criteria used to make the final decision.
 A Molina Medical Director is available to discuss Medical Necessity decisions with the requesting Provider at (844) 557-8434 during business hours.

-Upon approval, the requestor will receive an Authorization number.
-The number may be provided by telephone, fax or via the Availity portal.
-If a request is denied, the requestor and the Member will receive a letter explaining the reason for the denial and additional information regarding the grievance and appeals process.
-Denials are also communicated to the Provider via fax.
+Upon approval, the requester will receive an Authorization number.
+The number may be provided by telephone, fax or via the [Availity Essentials portal](#).
+If a request is denied, the requester and the Member will receive a letter explaining the reason for the denial and additional information regarding the grievance and appeals process.
+Providers may receive notifications or denials via fax or the [Availity Essentials portal](#).